industrial-optimization-group/DesdeoInterface/README.md

 In configuration state (CS) each node is assigned an id by the master and each node sends it basic information to master (atm: How many components of each type it has).
 After the CS.
 The nodes send the values of the components to the master.
 These values are only sent when a value of a component changes and only that component value is sent along with the node id, component id and type (i.e. [421, 2, 'P', 1] which translates back to [value, node id, component type, component id]).
 After the master receives such data from a node it will read it and write the values to Serial port which can the be used whenever needed.
 None of this data is saved to the master so the master doesn't know anything of the nodes.
 But the other end of Serial should.

+After the CS each node check for changes in component values, if a change occurs then the new value is send to the master and from there to Serial. component values can be bounded by a packet from the master which is first received from the Serial.

 If a node gets disconnect after the CS a node next to it will notice this immediately and send a packet to the master telling a node from side x of me has disconnected, the master can then pass this information to the serial and the id of the disconnected node can be easily verified if the position of each slave is saved.

 Whenever a node connects it send a message to the master indicating that is has connected.
 If the configuration state is not done the master will ignore this message, otherwise the master receives the message and runs the configuration again since a new node has connected.